teaualune/pdp-site/README.md

 1. Install Node.js and MongoDB; and use `npm install -g bower` to install Bower.
 2. Clone this repository.
 3. Run `npm install` in repository folder.
-4. Start MongoDB by `./mongod /path/to/db` where `mongod` resides in `bin` folder of MongoDB path and `/path/to/db` an abitrary folder to place database records.
+4. Start MongoDB by `./mongod -dbpath /path/to/db` where `mongod` resides in `bin` folder of MongoDB path and `/path/to/db` an abitrary folder to place database records.
 5. Run `bower install` in repository folder.
 6. Create `upload` foler and several subfolders for file uploads.
 Directory names are specified and configurable in `settings.json`.
 7. Run `node app` in repository folder.